pranjalc1/acoustic-species-id-intro/Readme.md

 # Introduction
-This repository contains the introduction project for the Acoustic Species ID team.
-To get the intro project,
+This branch contains my solution to the introduction project for the E4E Acoustic Species Identification Project.
-1. Fork this project on GitHub
-1. Clone your fork
-1. Checkout the `project` tag